christinetran825/christinetran825.github.io/_posts/2017-09-07-object_oriented_programming_oop_-_pt_1.markdown

    end

 	 lassie = Dog.new      #initializing a new object/instance called lassie
-   lassie.name = "Lassie"  #calling the instance method of name onto the object/instanced we called lassie
+   lassie.name = "Lassie"  #calling the instance method  .name onto the object we called lassie

    puts lassie.name